 With Viktor Krum coming out of retirement as their Seeker, Bulgaria were tournament underdogs.
 Krum, who at the age of 38 during this Quidditch World Cup was considered to be a bit old to still be playing professionally, stated that he wanted to “win the World Cup before I die”.

-In a 2014 poll, the 1994 Bulgarian Beaters Volkov and Vulchanov were voted all-time best beater duo - ahead of the popular 2014 Japanese team Beaters Shingo and Hongo (Pm), even though they were on the losing side at the World Cup.
+In a 2014 poll, the 1994 Bulgarian Beaters Volkov and Vulchanov were voted all-time best Beater duo - ahead of the popular 2014 Japanese team Beaters Shingo and Hongo (QWC), even though they were on the losing side at the World Cup.

 From the Web